 The programmes which require you to apply for a DBS Enhanced check, checked against the Adult/Children's barred lists, are as follows; for the programmes marked with an asterisk, a DBS fee will be charged for your check.

-- BSc (Hons) Nursing (RN – Adult/Mental Health/Children & Young People)
+- BSc (Hons) Nursing (RN – Adult/Mental Health/Children and Young People)

-- MA Nursing (RN – Adult/Mental Health/Children & Young People)
+- MA Nursing (RN – Adult/Mental Health/Children and Young People)

 - BSc (Hons) Midwifery (156 weeks)

-- BSc (Hons) Integrated Practice Learning Disabilities Nursing & Social Work
+- BSc (Hons) Integrated Practice Learning Disabilities Nursing and Social Work

 - PG Diploma Social Work (Step Up)

-- BSc (Hons) Counselling & Psychotherapy: Professional Practice*
+- BSc (Hons) Counselling and Psychotherapy: Professional Practice*

-- PG Dip/MSc Counselling & Psychotherapy: Professional Training*
+- PG Dip/MSc Counselling and Psychotherapy: Professional Training*